YEEthanCC/AgentBuilder-EN/Knowledge_Base/Sync_Data _from_Website.md

 # Sync Data from Website

-This document primarily introduces how to scrape data from a web page, parse it into Markdown, and import it into the Dify knowledge base.
+This document primarily introduces how to scrape data from a web page, parse it into Markdown, and import it into the AgentBuilder knowledge base.

-Dify's knowledge base supports web scraping and parsing into Markdown for import through integration with Firecrawl.
+AgentBuilder's knowledge base supports web scraping and parsing into Markdown for import through integration with Firecrawl.

 [Firecrawl](https://www.firecrawl.dev/) is an open-source web parsing tool that converts web pages into clean Markdown format text that LLMs easily recognize.
 It also provides an easy-to-use API service.